You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - you bring a claim against us;

-- you have said that you consider that we were at fault and that you intend to claim against us for your loss; or
+- you claim that we were at fault and that you intend to take claim, or take legal proceedings against us for your loss; or

-- we consider that something might have happened which could give rise to a liability on our part but you have not yet made any
+- we consider that something might have happened which could give rise to a liability on our part, but you have not yet made any claim.

-It is in your interests as well as ours, for insurers to know of these situations as soon as possible and in detail.
-You therefore permit us, to the extent necessary for this purpose, to disclose any privileged or confidential documentation and other information to our insurers and/or insurance brokers and their professional advisers.
+It is in your interests as well as ours, for our insurers to know of these situations as soon as possible, and in as much detail as possible.
+You therefore permit us, to the extent necessary for this purpose, to disclose any privileged or confidential documentation and other information to our insurers and /or insurance brokers and their professional advisers.

-All work that we do and advice that we give is for your use and benefit only about the relevant matter.
+All work that we conduct for you, and all advice that we may give you, is for your use and benefit only about the relevant subject matter.
 No other person may see or rely on our advice without our written approval in advance, and subject to any conditions that we may impose at the time.

 We must obtain and hold satisfactory evidence of the identity of our clients and sometimes of related people.

 We take a risk based and proportionate approach to identifying clients for anti-money laundering purposes.
 Sometimes we may ask to see original documents, check the information you provide, use corporate, personal and/or confidential information to check identity through electronic data sources and ask you for up to date evidence of identity.
 Some of these checks may leave a print on your credit file.

 If we ask for documents or information, you must provide them promptly.
 If you do not, or if they are not satisfactory, we may not be able to continue to provide you with Our Services.